 4 bedrooms ● Sleep 9 ● FREE secure WiFi ● Dog Welcome ● Loch View ● Short breaks all year ● Any day arrival ● Refurbished villa in the shoreside village of Carrick Castle.
 Perfect for family & friends.

-This characterful, 2 story holiday home has been totally refurbished.
-The work has been carried out to offer a good standard of accommodation and facilities while still retaining many of the original Victorian features.
+This characterful, 2 story villa offers a good standard of accommodation and facilities while still retaining many of the original Victorian features.

 Just yards from your front door you are on the shores of this scenic, tidal sea loch.
 Perfect for fishing, exploring the waters between the rocks with nets and strolling along the quiet loch side road.
 With views north towards Lochgoilhead, south to the entrance from Loch Long and mountains all around, this is a scenic and peaceful place to stay.